s2-thalavai/database-practices/README.md

 MongoDB was born to address these gaps—especially for use cases requiring flexibility, speed, and scalability.

-### what is latency?

-Latency is the time delay between an action and its corresponding response.

-In computing and networking, it's often used to describe the delay between when a request is made (say, clicking a link or calling an API) and when the first byte of the response is received.
-Think of it as the "lag" in a system—how long it takes to react to a stimulus.

-Here are a few examples to make it clearer:

-        Network latency: The time it takes for data to travel from your device to a server and back.
-A round-trip ping to a server is a good measure of this.

-        Database latency: How long it takes for a query to be processed and return results.

-        Application latency: The delay a user experiences from an action (e.g., tapping a button) to the system showing the output.

-High latency can feel like sluggish performance, while low latency means snappy, real-time responsiveness—something especially critical in cloud systems, gaming, trading platforms, or video calls.

 ## Key Differences from SQL Databases

 ![alt text](image.png)